 Kentucky Culinary Trail- Natural Bridge

-I have been itching to visit the Kentucky State Parks’ Culinary Trail for a while now and finally got the chance before the event ends October 31st.
+I have been itching to visit the Kentucky State Parks’ Culinary Trail for a while now and finally got the chance.
 This program is part of the Better in the Bluegrass initiative.
 There are nine Kentucky State Parks participating including Jenny Wiley, Rough River Dam, Cumberland Falls, Blue Licks Battlefield, Natural Bridge, Kentucky Dam Village, Pennyrile Forest, Pine Mountain and Barren River Lake.

 My choice this trip was Natural Bridge State Park as I love the Red River Gorge (RRG) area.
 RRG offers some of the most extensive and diverse hiking trails in the state.
 You can visit time after time, each for a unique and natural encounter.